Enerzed/pg_ac/README.md

 ```sql
 SELECT ac_fini();
 ```
-Destroys all automata in the current session and deinitialises the storage.
-After this, you must call ac_init() again if you want to create new automata.
+Destroys all automaton in the current session and deinitialises the storage.
+After this, you must call ac_init() again if you want to create new automaton.

 **Full example session**